-Admissions requirements for the College of Professional Studies are the same as those for other programs of the college.
+Admission requirements for the College of Professional Studies are the same as those for other degree programs offered by the University.
 Based on the nature of the curriculum, three years of work experience (or the equivalent) is recommended, as is at least a 2.0 (on a 4.0 point scale) grade point average in previous college work.

-Applicants to the Success (Management and Organizational Development (MOD) major) program or the online Organizational Leadership (OL) degree program should have prior college experience either through enrollment in college-level courses or through credit for prior learning (CLEP, DANTES, or portfolio program credit).
+Applicants to the Bachelor of Science degree program in Management and Organizational Development (MOD) program or the Organizational Leadership (OL) program should have prior college experience either through enrollment in college-level courses or through credit for prior learning (CLEP, DANTES, Military or portfolio program credit).